a-nutsalkhanov/a-nutsalkhanov/README.md

 ### 👨‍💻 About Me
 Frontend Development Student
 Currently learning HTML, CSS, and JavaScript.
-Have a solid basic level of Python.
+Have a solid basic knowledge of Python.

 ### 🛠 Tech Stack
 - HTML